 Dating back to the late 18th century, whitewashed Mahakan Fort is one of two surviving citadels that defended the old walled city.
 The octagonal fort is a picturesque, if brief and hot, stop en route to Golden Mount, but the neighbouring village is more interesting.
-This small community of wooden houses has been here for more than 100 years, but since the mid-1990s it has fought the Bangkok municipal government’s plan to demolish it and create a ‘tourist’ park.
+This small community of wooden houses has been here for more than 100 years, but since the mid-1990s it has fought a municipal plan to demolish it and create a ‘tourist’ park.

 In 2016, some of the homes were demolished, but the community has since proposed the area as a Living Heritage Museum.
 Visitors are welcome; you can climb the ramparts (not for children) running from the fort and walk to the far end, where stairs lead down to the village.